Ahrefs Review: Keywords, Backlinks, And Ranking Made Easy?

 |keyword ideas “best protein powder for weight loss”||9019||511||557||5276|

-Not only is Ahrefs ahead of the game, they return almost 2x as many keyword ideas as their nearest competitor.
-They show a whopping 1669% more keywords than KWFinder (which, despite this weak point, I love and recommend).
+Not only is Ahrefs ahead of the game, but they also return almost 2x as many keyword ideas as their nearest competitor.
+They show a whopping 1669% more keywords than KWFinder.

 It is worth saying that as long as we're talking about relevant keywords, then more is better.
 But how much better?

 If you have 9019 ideas from one long-tail seed keyword, that's pretty epic.
 But ideas are only good when you put action behind them.
 Are you really going to write 9019 articles targeting all of your keyword ideas?

 I'm going to take a bold guess: no. No, you're not.

 Are you going to write 511 articles?
 Still no. You probably won't.